gammaray05/scarufficinema/README.md

-# Scaruffi Cinema Ratings CSV List and Telegram Bot
+# Scaruffi's Cinema Ratings CSV List and Telegram Bot
 ### What is this

 A time-to-time updated and data miners-friendly list of movie ratings by Piero Scaruffi ([scaruffi.com](https://scaruffi.com)), from 1998 to present *(why 1998?
 Because it is the first year that Piero posted movie ratings for every year with numbers and not just with simple rankings)*.
 In the folder "best by decades" there are the best by decade lists parsed manually.